kuzzleio/documentation/src/sdk-reference/cpp/1/user-right/getters/index.md

 layout: sdk.html.hbs
 title: Getters
 description: Getters for UserRight class
+order: 100
 ---

 # UserRight class getters

 ## controller

 Returns the controller name on which the rights apply.
 Can be a wildcard (`*`).

 ### Signature